-Covid-19 coronavirus: Hawke's Bay celebrates as all 44 cases declared 'recovered'
+Covid 19 coronavirus: Hawke's Bay celebrates as all 44 cases declared 'recovered'

 "Many of these staff stepped up at short notice to ensure testing could be done in a safe and effective way at a time when numbers were increasing and there was a lot of uncertainly about what could happen," he said.

-"Over the last three weeks an equally large effort has been made to search for possible cases amongst people who may have been exposed to the virus, but with no symptoms.
+"Over the last three weeks an equally large effort has been made to search for possible cases among people who may have been exposed to the virus, but with no symptoms.
 With no cases being found this helped to provide assurance that we could move into level 2."

-He also praised the containing and minimising of risk amongst aged care, especially Gladys Mary Care Home, Napier.
+He also praised the containing and minimising of risk among aged care, especially Gladys Mary Care Home, Napier.

 "The hard work and huge collaborative effort of HBDHB specialist aged care and infection, prevention and control teams working closely with public health and Gladys Mary Care Home owners Bupa was exemplary to contain the spread and keep people safe," Climo said.